Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 Ugo in action at Pinel Island in St Martin

-Showing off Ugo’s IP68 rating by fully immersing it while snorkeling at Pinel Island in St. Martin in the Caribbean.
+Showing off Ugo’s IP68 rating by fully immersing it while snorkeling at Pinel Island in St. Martin

 When you are shopping for a waterproof bag, you really need to be looking out for these 5 features:

-#1- IP RATING
+#1- IP Rating

 IP (Ingress Protection) rating shows how well a device is protected against substances like dirt, moisture, and water.